 - Select “Contestant Manager.”

 - Select your publication from the dropdown menu.

 - Passwords are unchanged from last year.
-If you’ve misplaced your password, or if the person who submitted entries last year is no longer with your publication, contact Molly Hilton at molly[at]aan.org.
+If you’ve misplaced your password, or if the person who submitted entries last year is no longer with your publication, contact Britt Ervin at britt[at]aan.org.